BaconStrats/baconstrats.github.io/README.md

 ## Welcome
 The community is happy you landed here.
 BaconStrats' Meta Bacon is designed to be a community funded metaverse.
-Where being a diamond hand hodl'r will allow you drive the creation of games, nft's, future contracts, and in the future - board members.
+Where being a diamond hand hodl'r will allow you to drive the creation of games, nft's, future contracts, and in the future - board members.
 The first requirement to being a community steward is being doxed.
-There is anomity when building a community of like minded hodl'ers.
+There is no anonymity when building a community of like minded hodl'ers.

 [medium][telegram][twitter]